jeffbass/yin-yang-ranch/docs/distributed-flow.rst

   along with a series of images that show when the status changed (from flowing to not flowing or vice-versa).
 To minimize network load, images are only sent when there has been a status change.
-The program logic to select which images to send is running in the main thread on the Raspberry Pi.
+The program logic to select which images to send is running in the main thread of the **imagenode** program on the Raspberry Pi.

-Here's what **imagehub** does on the Mac:
+Here's what **imagehub** program does on the Mac:

 - The images are received via **imagezmq** along with the status messages.
-- The images are stored in an image database and indexed.
+- The images are stored in an image database.
+- The event messages are logged in an event log with date and time.

 The list of tasks done by the **imagehub** is limited by design.
 It can gather images and event messages from multiple Raspberry Pi **imagenode** computers if it does nothing other than receive snd store images and event messages.

-Here's what the **librarian** does on the Mac:
+Here's what the **librarian** program does on the Mac:

 - Several Regions of Interest (ROI) are extracted from each image and further
   processed: